 Not necessarily, it seems….

-The question is not as absurd as you may think, says Ruth Avison Dang, founder and director of PEP English, Ruth has been in the English world for the past 25 years with both English speakers & English learning as a foreign language, using distinct methods for their very different needs.
+The question is not as absurd as you may think, says Ruth Avison Dang, founder and director of PEP English, a language school based in Geneva and Veyrier.
+Ruth has been in the English learning world for more than 25 years, both with English speakers and English learning as a foreign language, using distinct methods for their very different needs.

 Ruth grew up in the UK and speaks three languages.
-As well as managing Pep English she is also a teacher trainer, speech specialist as well as a course book reviewer and examiner.
-She founded Pep English 12 years ago which is based in Geneva & Veyrier.
+As well as managing PEP English she is also a teacher trainer, speech specialist and a course book reviewer and examiner.
+She founded PEP English in 2000 and PROPER Languages in 2023.

-Below Ruth shares some of the lessons she’s learned over the years along with tips & advice, especially for those planning to study in an English-speaking country.
+Below Ruth shares some of the lessons she’s learned over the years along with tips and advice for English-speaking families living in Geneva or another non-English speaking country.
+These tips are particularly valuable for those planning to study in an English-speaking country in the future.

-“One of the things we often see at PEP is that children fall into fossilised routines.
-These fixed habits, involve using the same words and sentence structures.
+“One of the things we often see at PEP English is that children fall into fossilised language routines.
+These fixed habits can involve sticking to the same words and sentence structures.
 This is often the result of a shortage of grammar and lexical chunks indicating a lack of exposure to more varied forms of contemporary English”.

 Eat your words or